Communication Studies (CMNS) 420

 - Unit 7: Moving Images: Television and Film

 - Unit 10: Narrative and Digital Literacy

-- Unit 11: Closing Notes from the Course Author
+- Unit 11: Final Words: A Note from the Author

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.